-Notification of public data breaches became mandatory from 25 May 2018 and the ICO (Information Commissioner's Office) is able to fine organisations up to $\pounds$ 17 million or 4% of annual turnover where there has been a data breach.
-The Act also gives individuals more rights, including:

-- The right to erasure also known as the right to be forgotten.
+- Notification of public data breaches will become mandatory from 25 May 2018 - The ICO will now be able to fine organisations up to £17 million or 4% of annual turnover where there has been a data breach - Individuals have more rights under the regulation including: - The right to erasure also known as the right to be forgotten.
 This means individuals have the right to request the deletion or removal of their personal data where there is no justification for its continued processing. - The right to be informed under the GDPR, individuals will have to be given "fair processing information", through a privacy/data protection notice.
 This should be a short statement, in plain terms, setting out what you will do with their personal data, how you will look after it and who you intend to share it with (if applicable). - The right to access individuals have the right to request a copy of the data that you hold on them.
 This is called a Subject Access Request and under the GDPR will have to be provided free of charge and within one month from date of request. - The right to rectification individuals can ask to have their personal data corrected if it is inaccurate or incomplete.
 If the data is shared with 3rd parties then you must also tell them of the correction.